Illinois Medicine. It happens here.It’s always happened here.

-On Friday, November 15, 2019 the University of Illinois College of Medicine will celebrate its distinguished award winners.
-The 2019 Illinois Medicine Awards are being presented to five influential honorees – each of whom have contributed to the field of medicine or to the College of Medicine to advance its mission.
+On Friday, November 15, 2019 the University of Illinois College of Medicine celebrated its distinguished award winners.
+The 2019 Illinois Medicine Awards were presented to five influential honorees – each of whom have contributed to the field of medicine or to the College of Medicine to advance its mission.

 2019 Illinois Medicine Award Recipients

 Dr. Novak is the Harry F. Dowling Professor of Medicine in infectious diseases,

 chief of the Division of Infectious Diseases in the Department of Medicine, and

 director of the University Community Care Network at UIC.
 Dr. He has been a leader

 in HIV research and treatment for over 30 years.
 He was involved in the initial drug

 trials using AZT to treat patients with AIDS.
 He has been at the forefront of HIV

 vaccine and prevention trials, establishing a UIC clinical research site that has

 Distinguished Alumnus—Jay L. Goldstein ’74, MD ’78, Res ’82